DATE :

 How to Maximize Your Guitar's Value When Selling

-When it comes time to sell your guitar, small details can make a difference of hundreds or even thousands of dollars in your final payout.
+When it comes time to sell your guitar, small details can make a significant difference in your final payout.
 Whether you're selling a prized vintage instrument or a modern guitar, knowing how to properly prepare and present your instrument can significantly impact its perceived value.

 At Edgewater Guitars, we've purchased thousands of instruments and have seen firsthand how simple preparation steps can maximize selling price.
 Here's our comprehensive guide to ensuring you get top dollar when selling your guitar.